2015 K3 League

-The 2015 K3 League was the ninth season of amateur K3 League.
+The 2015 K3 League was the ninth season of the amateur K3 League in South Korea.
 The top three clubs of each group qualified for the championship playoffs after the home and away season of two groups (16 matches per team) and the interleague play (9 matches per team).
 The first-placed team in the overall table directly qualified for the final and the other group winners advanced to the semi-final.
-The interleague games had to have penalty shoot-outs when they were finished as draws, and 0.5 points were awarded for a penalty shootout defeat.
+The interleague games had to have penalty shootouts when a game ended in a draw, with 2 points awarded for a penalty shootout win, and 0.5 point awarded for a penalty shootout defeat.